-Our aim is to validate two known results: (1) the propagation time of gossip-based multicast protocols is $O(\log n)$ [24], [11], as can be seen in Figure 2(a), with a logarithmic x-axis; and (2) the performance of such protocols degrades gracefully as crash failures amount [9], [14], as depicted in Figure 2(b)).
+Our aim is to validate two known results: (1) the propagation time of gossip-based multicast protocols is $O(\log n)$ [25, 14], as can be seen in Figure 2(a), with a logarithmic x-axis; and (2) the performance of such protocols degrades gracefully as crash failures amount [13, 17], as depicted in Figure 2(b)).
 We can see that Push and Pull slightly outperform Drum in these experiments.
 This is due to the fact that the bounds on the pull and push channels in Drum are strict, i.e., even if in a specific round no messages have arrived via the push channels, only requests from at most two distinct processes will be handled, although the process is capable of handling four such requests.
 Conversely, Push and Pull have only one bound, which guarantees that messages won't be discarded if they can be processed.
 The ability to perform well even when many processes crash stems from the random choice of communication partners each round.

-Fig. 2.
-Runs without DoS attack: Average propagation time to 99% of the correct processes (simulations).
+Figure 2: Runs without DoS attack: Average propagation time to 99% of the correct processes (simulations).

-B. Targeted DoS Attacks
+7.2 Targeted DoS Attacks

-Fig. 3.
-Increasing attack strength: Average propagation time to 99% of the correct processes, n = 120,1000 (simulations).
+Figure 3: Increasing attack strength: Average propagation time to 99% of the correct processes, n = 120,1000 (simulations).

 In this section we consider targeted attacks, where a subset of size αn of the processes is attacked.
 Figure 3 compares the time it takes M to reach 99% of the correct processes for the three protocols under various DoS attacks, with 120 and 1000 processes.
 Figure 3(a) shows that when 10% of the processes are attacked, the propagation time of both Push and Pull increases linearly with the severity of the attack, while Drum's propagation time is unaffected by the attack strength.
 This is consistent with the prediction of Lemma 1 and Corollaries 1 and 2.
-Moreover, the three protocols perform virtually the same without
+Moreover, the three protocols perform virtually the same without DoS attacks (see the leftmost data point).
+Figure 3(b) illustrates the propagation time as the percentage of attacked processes (and thus B) increases.
+The rightmost data point in this figure matches a scenario where only 10% of the processes are both correct non-attacked.
+Although the protocols exhibit similar trends, Drum propagates messages much faster than Push and Pull.

-Fig. 4.
-Increasing attack strength: STD of the propagation time to 99% of the correct processes, n = 1000 (simulations).
+Figure 4: Increasing attack strength: STD of the propagation time to 99% of the correct processes, n = 1000 (simulations).